Call Us Today:

 • 0 comments /

-• Under : Curtain Wall, Knowledge Base
+• Under : Curtain Wall

-A Curtain Wall System serves as an external cladding for glass architecture and buildings with non-structural outer walls.
-Typically, a Curtain Wall System consists of aluminum-framed commercial glass or metal planes.
-The Curtain Wall System has been a distinctive feature of modern architecture and has been widely adopted commercially.
-The rise in the adoption of the curtain walls have also given an immense boost to the businesses of glass manufacturers and commercial glaziers.
-It is one of the most sought-after glazing systems that add to the aesthetic and robust design of the building and, commercially, offers a multitude of advantages.
+The rise in the adoption of the curtain walls has also given an immense boost to the businesses of glass manufacturers and commercial glaziers.
+It is one of the most sought-after glazing systems that adds to the aesthetic and robust design of the building and, commercially, offers a multitude of advantages.

-• Different types of curtain wall systems
+• Unitized/modular curtain wall systems

 Curtain Wall System designed and constructed by Modern Glazing